nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

       [ 'server2.example.com', 11211 ],
    ],

-... for distrebuted and locking caches.
+... for distributed and locking caches.

 .. note:: If you run multiple web servers and enable a distributed cache in
     your ``config.php`` (``memcache.distributed``) or a file locking provider